streamingfast/proto-solana/README.md

 # Solana on StreamingFast protobuf definitions

-This repository holds protocol buffer definition files (`.proto`) for StreamingFast for Solana products.
+This repository holds protocol buffer definition files (`.proto`) for Solana on StreamingFast products.

 ## Usage